mujee7/ITS-Axelar/README.md

 Transfers mint access to the token manager on the chain.
 Grants the minter role to the specified token manager address.
 So that token manager can mint and burn tokens.

-Chnage the <manager_address> value with manager address and <token_address> value with the token address from the previous commands.

 ```bash
 FUNCTION_NAME=transferMintAccessToTokenManager npx hardhat run customInterchainToken.js --network ethereum_sepolia